Dorian (Spanish band): 2015: Diez años y un día

 In 2015 Dorian celebrated their first ten years as a band with a special album: Diez años y un día.

-It's an unplugged album in which the band reinvented in an acoustic key some of their most iconic themes, such as Cualquier otra parte, Verte amanecer, El temblor, Los amigos que perdí and La tormenta de arena.
-They round off the album with two unreleased tracks: Arrecife (which opens the album) and Ara, a song sung in Catalan, in which the band tackles the profound disconnection that is being experienced in Europe and Spain between the political class and the citizens.
+It is an unplugged album in which the band reinvented in an acoustic key some of their most iconic themes, such as "Cualquier otra parte", "Verte amanecer", "El temblor", "Los amigos que perdí" and "La tormenta de arena".
+They round off the album with two unreleased tracks: "Arrecife" (which opens the album) and "Ara", a song sung in Catalan, in which the band tackles the profound disconnection that is being experienced in Europe and Spain between the political class and the citizens.
 Diez años y un día shows a rare instrumental display in contemporary music that includes pianos, cello, violins, wind instruments, theremin, harpsichords, acoustic and electric guitars, mandolins, percussion and even the harmonious timbre of the ronroco, an instrument made of rope originating in the Southern Cone of America that belongs to the charangos family.

-The album includes a version of Los amigos que perdí sung as a duet with Santi Balmes, lead singer of Love of Lesbian, and El temblor, which features the collaboration of Mexican singer Marion Sosa, member of the Mexican duet Love la femme.
+The album includes a version of "Los amigos que perdí" sung as a duet with Santi Balmes, lead singer of Love of Lesbian, and "El temblor", which features the collaboration of Mexican singer Marion Sosa, member of the Mexican duet Love la femme.
 Diez años y un día was top 9 in Spain and has been released in numerous countries.
 The band is currently immersed in an intense tour of Spain and much of Latin America.

 They recently released the video of the other version included in Diez años y un día, starring the prestigious actors Daniel Brühl (Inglorious Bastards, Good Bye, Lenin!, Rush, Captain America: Civil War) and Maria Valverde (Three Meters above the sky, Exodus, now or never).
 Directed in quality film by Alexandre Tregón, the video shows the origin of an infectious love between both protagonists, who are found again through the music of Dorian after a separation.